Docs

 Ordered Tree Nodes

 Whenever a new tree node is created or a node is moved to a new position, Loro will generate a Fractional Index for the node based on its position to sort among sibling nodes.
 In collaborative environments, conflicts with Fractional Indexes can arise, such as different nodes having the same Fractional Index or the situation where the calculation of a new node's position results in the same Fractional Index on both sides.
-We will discuss the corresponding conflict resolution methods in detail in a new blog post.
+We will discuss the corresponding conflict resolution methods in detail in the blog post (opens in a new tab).

 Note: Fractional Index has an interleaving issue, but we believe this is acceptable for tree structures.